 Some goals seem impossible and unattainable.
 I'm not talking about the ones that involve receiving an Academy Award or winning the million dollar lotto.
 I'm thinking about dreams that only those who believe in fairy tales hope for.

 So, because I possess a singing voice that belongs in the chorus rather than with the soloists, there are certain hopes and wishes that I never thought would ever happen for me.
-Playing Bloody Mary in "South Pacific," Jack's Mother in "Into the Woods" or
+Playing Bloody Mary in "South Pacific," Jack's Mother in "Into the Woods" or just about anyone in "Flower Drum Song" come to mind.

 But every now and then, an impossible dream does come true.
 No, I didn't get cast in "Man of La Mancha" (it wasn't that impossible dream).
 It was even better than that.
 I got to play Lady Thiang in "The King & I." Yes, that wonderful role where I, the mediocre singer, had the privilege of singing "Something Wonderful," the most beautiful solo from one of my all-time favorite shows.